Choose Your Help Topic Below

 So, Fuel Pressure Regulators – Control The Exact Amount Of Pressure

-All fuel-injected vehicles have regulators to; maintain a regulated amount of fuel flow.
-Fuel injectors require a set amount of pressure at the nozzle; at all times while in operation.
+All fuel-injected vehicles have regulators to; maintain a regulated amount of fuel flow, through the fuel system.
+Fuel injectors require, a set amount of pressure at the nozzle; at all times while in operation.
 Consequently, fuel injectors do not operate by; increasing or decreasing the opening for fuel flow.
 They simply open the same; but for a longer or shorter duration; as needed.

 Pressure can run between 25 to 60 pounds; depending on the vehicle and manufacturer.
-All vehicles will have the regulator; on the fuel rail containing the fuel injectors.
+All vehicles will have a fuel pressure regulator; on the fuel rail, containing the fuel injectors.
 The fuel regulator uses a diaphragm and spring combination; with a vacuum source on the top side of the diaphragm.
 Consequently, to counteract the spring pressure when high demand dictates; that higher pressure is necessary.

 - Air density